 In the application, it asks us to describe our role and responsibilities in the project.
 What should this entail?

 The committee wants to know if you understand what you will be doing in the lab.
 You should be able to understand and describe your role in the research project before showing up on your first day, and being able to articulate the research you will be involved in is the first step of your research experience.
 The committee recommends sitting down face-to-face with your research mentor a few times before submitting your application.
 If a face-to-face meeting is not possible, then at least a few phone conversations.
 Part of the research experience is being able to communicate with and build a relationship with your research mentor - this begins with the application stage.
 In addition, you are expected to write the description of your research project in your own words.
 The committee looks unfavorably upon applications in which the applicant has not written their project description in their own words.

 Do I need to include a timeline in my research project proposal?

-It is encouraged.
-The Committee recognizes that you may not have the specific dates finalized yet; however, the committee would like to have a general idea of how many weeks you’ll be in the lab and when you anticipate starting and finishing the experience.
+It is required for MRHAP applicants to include a timeline that explains how the research project will be integrated with clinical rotations and other responsibilities.
+The Committee recognizes that you may not have the specific dates finalized yet; however, the committee would like to have a general idea of how many weeks you'll be in the lab and when you anticipate starting and finishing the experience.

 back to top